daviddiener/diener-brothers-hugo/content/english/blog/vegetation_system/index.md

         CallDeferred(nameof(CreateEditorPreview));
     }
 }
 ```

-Crop fields now show instant previews in the scene editor using identical generation logic as runtime.
-The preview persists when switching scenes and uses a fixed seed for consistency.

-## Results

-The final system delivers:
-- Organic grass that feels natural and responds to buildings
-- Structured crops maintaining agricultural aesthetics at any density
-- 60+ FPS with thousands of vegetation instances
-- Designer-friendly workflow with instant visual feedback
+This eliminated the tedious test-compile-test cycle when designing environments.

+### What We Achieved

 {{< video src="2025-08-08_vegetationSystem.mp4" type="video/webm" preload="auto" >}}

-## What's Next

-Future enhancements we're considering:
-- Seasonal variation systems
-- Growth/lifecycle simulation

-The foundation we've built makes these additions straightforward while maintaining the performance characteristics we need for large-scale world simulation.
+The final system delivers everything we wanted:
+- **Living grass** that bends under divine touch and clears around buildings
+- **Agricultural fields** that look intentionally farmed without sterile perfection
+- **60+ FPS performance** with thousands of vegetation instances
+- **Instant responsiveness** to divine intervention

+### Building for Tomorrow

+This foundation opens exciting possibilities we're already exploring:
+- **Seasonal changes** that affect vegetation appearance and growth
+- **Dynamic ecosystems** where vegetation health reflects your civilization's impact
+- **Growth simulation** showing crops progressing from seed to harvest

+The modular architecture means these additions won't require rebuilding the core system - just extending what already works.

 ---

+Creating living worlds isn't just about visual effects - it's about making every divine action feel consequential.
+When vegetation responds to your touch, buildings clear space naturally, and environments feel authentically alive, the god role becomes immersive rather than abstract.

-Stay tuned, and remember to [wishlist Grey on Steam](https://store.steampowered.com/) for the latest updates!
+Stay tuned for more development insights, and [wishlist Grey on Steam](https://store.steampowered.com/) to experience divine world-building for yourself.

-*David & Paul*
+*The Diener Brothers*

 {{< x user="dienerbrothers" id="1953942963278721396" >}}